NYCPlanning/db-zap-opendata/README.md

   >
   > - Number of unique blocks per project
   > - For projects with a rezoning action, sum the total rezoned area

+- Mapping CPC project to Housing DOB Job Numbers
+  - Concerned that a ZAP project may not have all relevant BBls to match to
+  - Rezoning shapefiles may have better (larger) than constructed
+    - should we default to rezoning shapefile? a real project may have multiple action. the rezoning geometry may only be a subset
+    - this is only usable when a project has a rezoning
+    - there are many more projects than this shapefile represents
+    - hopefully Project ID is in the shapefile
+  - we have a small list of
+  - SE overlaid Housing DB point file with MapZAP
+    - some points were outside of the BBL-based

 ...